We are camping for 2 nights - Fri & Sat (8th & 9th Nov) but you can make your own plans as you like e.g. a day trip only.

 Note: last section of the road is not suitable for towing caravans or buses.

-Camping location: At O'Reilly, at the end of Lamington National Park Road, the camping ground comes first on right-hand side or about 100m before the day-use visitor car park or the QPWS information centre.
+Campsite location: (click this link) At O'Reilly, at the end of Lamington National Park Road, the camping ground comes first on right-hand side or about 100m before the day-use visitor car park or the QPWS information centre.